benbotto/formn-doc/doc/creating/insert-a-record.md

 [Insert](../../api-doc/latest/classes/insert.html) _is a_ type of
-[Query](../../api-doc/latest/classes/query.html), and, like all Formn queries, you can call the [toString](../../api-doc/latest/classes/query.html#toString) method to see the underlying SQL that will Formn will use.
+[Query](../../api-doc/latest/classes/query.html), and, like all Formn queries, you can call the [toString](../../api-doc/latest/classes/query.html#tostring) method to see the underlying SQL associated with the [Query](../../api-doc/latest/classes/query.html) instance.
+This method is useful for logging and debugging purposes.

 ```typescript
 console.log(query.toString());